-- Accent Adaptation: In the Finnish dub of Brother Bear, the two moose speak in a South-Western Finnish dialect, which is equally funny to Finns as the 'hoser speak' in the original.
+- In the Finnish dub, the two moose speak in a South-Western Finnish dialect, which is equally funny to Finns as the 'hoser speak' in the original.
 As a side note, since Brother Bear takes place in the north, a Northern Finnish dialect (also amusing to some people) would have worked even better.

 - Adaptation Induced Plothole: When Kenai finds out the truth about the bear he killed and flashes back to the fight along with the conversation he had with Denahi, the lines "Sitka wouldn't have wanted this!" - "Sitka isn't here because of that monster!" can be heard.
 These lines were never spoken in the film however, they are lines from the junior comic.

 - Aesop Amnesia: A more Tear Jerking in-universe example.
 Upon Sitka's death, Denahi attempts to follow his guidance in reverence and tries to be more wise; when Kenai doesn't listen to his warnings against revenge and seemingly gets killed as well, Denahi is overcome with guilt and grief and, forgoing all attempts at wisdom, goes on a Roaring Rampage of Revenge instead becoming the very thing he warned Kenai against being.

 - All There in the Manual: Denahi's totem is the Wolf of Wisdom.

 - Anachronism Stew: Throughout the film, things like pinkie swears, accents of people who's country didn't exist yet, and driving, for a few examples, are mentioned.

 - And Then Kenai Was A Bear

 - Animal Talk: Lampshaded by the shaman.
 "You know I don't speak Bear!"

 - Anti-Villain: Type II.
 Poor Denahi goes rather nuts after losing both his brothers.